-After the massive success of the first Dalek story, requests for the monsters return flooded the BBC and so naturally they were brought back, not just once but for two encore appearances in season 2.
+After the massive success of the first Dalek story requests for the monsters return flooded the BBC and so naturally they were brought back, not just one, but two encore appearances in season 2.

 The Dalek Invasion of Earth not only upped the scales from the first Dalek story, but also brought the monsters into everyday surroundings, marking the first ever invasion earth story in Doctor Who’s long history.

 The TARDIS takes the Doctor, Ian, Barbara and Susan to Earth in the 22nd Century.
 They discover London in ruins with a strange sign that says “It is forbidden to dump dead bodies in the river”.

 They soon spot a flying saucer flying over London, but before they can investigate Barbara and Susan are captured by a group of strange men who tell them its not safe on the streets of London.
 The Doctor and Ian meanwhile are ambushed by mysterious foot soldiers before being cornered by a Dalek that emerges from the Thames.